kapooostin/emmet-docs/src/documents/abbreviations/syntax/index.html.md

 ## Notes on abbreviation formatting

 When you get familiar with Emmet’s abbreviations syntax, you may want to use some formatting to make your abbreviations more readable.
-For example, use spaces between elements and operators, like this:
+For example, you may want to add spaces between elements and operators, like this:

 	(header > ul.nav > li*5) + footer